Sugar Plantation Interactive Locomotive Learning Park

 The project team includes, but is not limited to the following:

 - Scott Johnson, the museum’s Steam Locomotive Engineer will serve as the Rail Line Extension Supervisor and has over 35 years of experience with trains and railroading ranging from restoration, preservation, maintenance, operation, and education.
 He has done an enormous amount of research on Kauai’s railroad history and enthusiastically shares his knowledge with Kauai Elementary and Middle School students and other special groups.
-Harold Rosa, Sam Maehata, Oscar Gano and Brandon Fujioka who installed the initial phase of the rail line will assist in the completion of the rail line.
+Harold Rosa, Sam Maehata, and Oscar Gano, who installed the initial phase of the rail line, will assist in the completion of the rail line.

-- Robert Bean and Steve Ehrhardt the museum’s in-house preservation carpenters will serve as the historic buildings construction team.
-They have been maintaining the museums’ 60+ historic structures for more than 25 years.
+- Robert Bean and Mike Schlegel the museum’s in-house preservation carpenters will serve as the historic buildings construction team.

 B. Licensure or Accreditation